rankoo12/Kaizen/docs/SECURITY.md

 - Live `open()` is restricted by `ALLOWED_URL_SCHEMES` (default: `data:` and `about:blank`).
 - To broaden in a controlled way, set `KAIZEN_ALLOWED_URL_SCHEMES` to a comma-separated list (e.g., `data:,about:blank,file:`).

-## Execution Path Toggle
+## Execution Path

-- The engine defaults to the orchestrator path for live runs.
+- Live execution routes through the orchestrator path.
-- Override with `KAIZEN_EXECUTION_PATH=legacy` to revert to the legacy runner.